A Divided Kingdom

 In the northern kingdom, most kings are sinful and succession by murder is not uncommon.

 After twenty two years, Jeroboam is succeeded by his son Nadab who is sinful like his father.
 Nadab is killed by Baasha who reigns in his place and destroys the house of Jeroboam.
 He is then succeeded by his son Elah who reigns for two years before being killed by Zimri, one of his captains, who then reigns for only seven days.
-Omri’s supporters prevail and make him king, but Omri is worse than all the kings that preceded him.
+Another of his captains is Omri, whose supporters prevail and make him king, but Omri is worse than all the kings that preceded him.
 Omri is then succeeded by his son Ahab who reigns for twenty two years, but is more evil in God’s sight than all the Israeli kings before him.

 For his ungodly acts, judgement is pronounced on Ahab, but after he humbles himself before God, judgement is deferred to his son’s days.